front-end-foundations/6-Basilica/readme.md

 * { color: red !important }
 ```

 And then view the output.
-Note the auto prefixing.
-See also git [postcss-preset-env](https://github.com/csstools/postcss-preset-env)
+Note the auto prefixing in the css output and the effect of the `.map` file in the inspector.

 ### Sass